 St George’s is renowned for its excellence in pastoral care and being happy and feeling safe and secure with opportunities to flourish is of paramount importance to any pupil.
 We are fortunate here at St George’s in that we have a highly qualified, caring team of staff who are trained in supporting young people to talk through their concerns and seek advice and who are excellent at advising the girls and providing sensible, proactive solutions.
 We have very clear internal processes in place if our girls need support and our staff attend a rolling programme of Safeguarding updates and training on a regular basis.
+For our Safeguarding and Child Protection policy please click here.

 We structure our pastoral care here at St George’s by Year Group.
 The Heads of Year have overall responsibility for the academic progress and pastoral care of the girls in their Year Group, implement discipline procedures when required, as well as arranging Year Group integration activities and events.
 The Heads of Year are supported by Year Group Tutors whose role is to know the girls in their care extremely well - their interests, what they enjoy doing, their aspirations and where they struggle.